pact-foundation/docs.pact.io/website/blog/2022-11-11-pact-plugin-framework-launch.md

 As architectures have evolved, organisations find that the existing Pact contract testing framework may not support all of their use cases.

 The industry has continued to innovate since Pact was created in 2013, and RESTful microservices are now only one of the key use cases today.
-According SmartBear’s 2021 State of Quality [report](https://smartbear.com/state-of-software-quality/api/tools/#api-protocols), we are seeing the growth of:
+According to SmartBear’s 2021 State of Quality [report](https://smartbear.com/state-of-software-quality/api/tools/#api-protocols), we are seeing the growth of:

 * Protocols such as Protobufs and GraphQL (80% of organisations run multi-protocol and more than 60% of organisations manage three or more)
 * Transports such as gRPC, Websockets  and MQTT